 The Asus ZenBook Flip UX560U is a charming little oddity.
 It's rare to see a convertible of this size, much less one that also has a dedicated GPU.
-If you've been hankering to marry the performance and functionality of a workstation-style desktop replacement with the versatility of a hybrid device, this laptop will scratch that itch.
+If you've been hankering for a notebook that marries the performance and functionality of a workstation-style desktop replacement with the versatility of a hybrid device, this laptop will scratch that itch.

 It's not perfect, though.
 The build quality leaves something to be desired in places, and the screen is a little disappointing.
 There's also the problem of Asus' compulsion to fill their devices with all manner of unnecessary software, which is growing increasingly tiresome.